College of Science and Health > Academics > Mathematical Sciences > Undergraduate > Mathematics & Computer Science (BS) > Major Requirements

-Note: Students may take CSC 243 PYTHON FOR PROGRAMMERS and 1 Additional Major Elective in lieu of CSC 241 and CSC 242.
+Note: Students may take CSC 243 and one (1) Additional Major Elective in lieu of CSC 241 and CSC 242.

-Students must earn a grade of C- or higher in all major elective courses.
+Students must earn a grade of C- or higher in all major requirements and major elective courses.

-It is recommended that students concentrate on one or two areas for their advanced classes to achieve depth, but they are not required to do so.
+For the major electives, it is recommended that students concentrate on one or two areas to achieve depth, but they are not required to do so.
 Students are strongly encouraged to discuss course selection with an advisor.
 Students may wish to arrange with a professor to take an independent study or a research experience (MAT 399 or CSC 399 or IT 300) in order to explore a subject more deeply than is possible in a scheduled course.

-The courses in the theory area explore the mathematical and logical foundations of computer science.
+The courses in the theory of computation area explore the mathematical and logical foundations of computer science.

 For students with an interest in the computational relations between syntax and semantics.

 For students who are interested in statistical and computational analysis of data.
-Many of the courses in this area require the student to take MAT 351-353.
+Many of the courses in this area require the student to take MAT 351-MAT 353.